HOGENT-MLOps/mlops-labs/assignments/02-cicd.md

 git config --global user.email "bobby.tables@student.hogent.be"
 ```

-Copy the starter code from the directory [dockerlab/webapp](../dockerlab/webapp/) to some new directory outside this Git repository.
+Copy the starter code from the directory [resources/01-dockerlab/webapp](../resources/01-dockerlab/webapp/) to some new directory outside this Git repository.
 Enter the copied directory and initialize it as a Git repository with `git init`.
 Add all code using `git add .`.
-All code should be in the root of the repository, not in a subdirectory.
+All code should be **in the root of the repository**, not in a subdirectory.

 If your directory contains the `database` directory.
 Make sure it is not tracked by Git.
 You can check if it's being tracked using `git status`.